Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Formalism of cluster counts, weak lensing, and selection bias

 To calibrate $P(\lambda | M)$, we use the stacked lensing signal of the same cluster sample, which is given by \beq \Sigma(\lammin, \lammax) = \frac {\int_{\lammin}^{\lammax}d\lambda \int dM \frac{dn}{dM} P(\lambda|M) \avg{\Sigma|M} } {\int_{\lammin}^{\lammax}d\lambda \int dM \frac{dn}{dM} P(\lambda|M)} \ , \eeq where $\avg{\Sigma | M }$ is the mean lensing signal at a given mass, \beq \avg{\Sigma | M } = \int d\Sigma\ \Sigma\ P(\Sigma|M) \ . \eeq The equations above assume that $\lambda$ and $\Sigma$ are uncorrelated.
 However, if $\Sigma$ is correlated with $\lambda$ at a given mass, $P(\lambda | M)$ and $P(\Sigma | M)$ need to be replaced by a joint probability distribution $P(\lambda, \Sigma | M)$.
 The stacked lensing signal is then given by \beq \Sigma(\lammin, \lammax) \propto \int_{\lammin}^{\lammax}d\lambda \int dM \frac{dn}{dM} \int d\Sigma\ \Sigma\ P(\lambda, \Sigma|M) \ . \eeq

+To proceed, we need to model $P(\lambda, \Sigma|M)$.
+It has been shown that at fixed mass, $\lambda$ is well described by a log-normal distribution \citep[e.g.][]{Anbajagane20, To21b}.
+Similarly, we have verified from our simulations that $\Sigma$ at fixed mass can be described by a log-normal distribution.
+To account for the correlation between the two observables, we consider a bivariate log-normal distribution.
+We note that deviations from this assumption could exist and will require further numerical modelling.

-We can analytically model the selection bias by assuming that $\lnL$ and $\lnS$ follow a bivariate Gaussian distribution.
+Below we analytically model the selection bias by assuming that $\lnL$ and $\lnS$ follow a bivariate Gaussian distribution.
 Let us assume this joint PDF has a mean $\bigg(\avg{\lnL \big| M}, \avg{\lnS \big| M}\bigg)$ and a covariance matrix \beq \mathcal{C} =

 \ , \eeq where $\sigL$ and $\sigS$ are the standard deviations of the two observables at a given mass, and $r$ is the correlation coefficient between the residuals, ${\rm corr}[\lnL - \avg{\lnL | M}, \lnS - \avg{\lnS | M}]$.
 The PDF of the lensing signal associated with the richness selection is given by \beqa & p\bigg(\lnS \big| \lnL , M \bigg) = \frac{P\bigg(\lnS, \lnL \big| M \bigg)} {P\bigg(\lnL \big| M \bigg)} \\ & \propto \frac {\mbox{bivariate Gaussian}\bigg(\big(\avg{\lnL \big| M}, \avg{\lnS \big| M}\big) , \mathcal{C} \bigg) } {\mbox{Gaussian} \bigg(\avg{\lnL \big| M} , \sigL^2 \bigg) } \ . \eeqa Under this assumption, the conditional probability distribution of $\lnS$ given $\lnL$ corresponds to a Gaussian distribution with the mean \beq \avg{\lnS \big| \lnL, M } = \avg{\lnS \big| M} + r \ \sigS \ \frac{\big(\lnL - \avg{\lnL \big| M}\big)}{\sigL} \ . \eeq The last term describes the selection bias associated with cluster lensing (also see \citealt{WhiteM10, Evrard14} for similar derivations).
 This formalism is also mathematically equivalent to the impact of halo assembly bias on cluster lensing and clustering \citep[see e.g.][]{Wu08}.